-While you are busy making your festive plans for Thanksgiving, Hanukkah, and Christmas, please don’t forget to include your pets.
+While you are busy making your festive plans for Halloween, Thanksgiving, Hanukkah, and Christmas, please don’t forget to include your pets.
 The holidays are a time for giving, but there are some things you should not share with your little best friends.
 Once you know the hazards, a little precaution and prevention will make holidays a happy time for everyone.

 Some of the more common holiday hazards include: